 How much do I need for retirement?

-You might be decades away from seriously thinking about your retirement, but getting a picture of how much you want to save by the time you do leave work can be useful.
+You might be decades away from seriously thinking about your retirement or you may be thinking about retiring early, but getting a picture of how much you want to save by the time you do leave work can be useful.
 Even at a young age, having an idea of how much you want to spend in your retirement can make all the difference.